It’ll probably be the only way in which I was productive, but that’s OK.

 You should have seen the enormous smile on my face after this little 30 second exchange.
 Met them, shipped it, got canon – in two minutes flat.
 A record.

 She seems an awful lot like another Ilithyia.
-That’s not a complaint – we all know I like Ilithyia.
+That’s not a complaint – I worship Ilithyia.

 The two of them have one more scene towards the end of the episode.
 Seppius is making an announcement in the market, trying to calm the anxious crowd.
 Her eyes keeping moving up and down him, like she’s evaluating his worth.

 Seppia regards him with a slight smile on her face – I don’t know if she’s impressed with his oratorship or so unimpressed it’s amusing to her.
-It seems adequate to me.But he is interrupted by the arrival of Glaber from Rome with a small contingent to take down Spartacus.
+He seemed to be doing a perfectly adequate job to me, so I’m going with the former.But he is interrupted by the arrival of Glaber from Rome with a small contingent to take down Spartacus.

 Glaber shows off that Lucretia survived that slaughter at the house of Batiatus, which revives the mob.